kineticdata/peripherals-utilities/handlers/generic_file_upload_ce_attachment_v1/README.md

         Submission Id that contains the attached file to copy.
     [From Form Field Name]
-        Name of the file attachment field on the Kinetic Request CE form to copy from [Multipart Params]
+        Name of the file attachment field on the Kinetic Request CE form to copy from [Attachment Index]
+        The index of the aatachment you want to copy [File Part Parameter]
+        Name of file attachment field as required by your destination api
+    [Multipart Params]
         A JSON object that includes the required multi part parameters to send files to your destination with the provided api
  ## Results